shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- Alter weapon firing source position
 - Spawn pattern protocol and enum.
-- Start adding mob experiments on the mob/ branches.
 - Address the shader compile delay on the first explosion.
 - Add rules for end level and interstial scene / overlay.

 ## Next Tasks
+- Start adding mob experiments on the mob/ branches.
 - Add and remove physics properties on recycle and explode.
 - Add a Level class and allow snapshots to be calculated so that rules can be implemented.
 - Spawned entities have to be counted in the snapshot.